 If you are not happy with your current electricity supplier, you can switch supplier.
-You should check if you are in a fixed term contract.
+Check if you are in a fixed term contract.
 If you are, you may be charged for switching to another supplier.
-As there are many suppliers to choose from it is important to do your research to find the best option to suit your needs.
+As there are many suppliers to choose from, it is important to do your research to find the best option to suit your needs.

 - Check your current bill to see what your usage is, the average amount you pay and how payment is taken